mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-And now it should scroll finely in both axes!
+And now both directions should scroll finely!